Homothetic Killing horizons in generic Vaidya spacetimes: Conformal Killing horizon for spherical-Vaidya solutions

 The conformal Killing horizons and their thermodynamic properties have been described in \cite{Nielsen:2017hxt} for Schwarzschild-Vaidya spacetime accreting matter (null dusts).
 The relevant spacetime metric is

 In writing \eqref{schv}, and in the following analysis, we will be denoting the dynamical spacetime with the unbarred metric $g_{ab}$.
 Also, all our calculations in the subsequent sections will be performed with the dynamical Vaidya metric, not in the conformally transformed static or stationary geometries.
-However, we used a different convention previously in \S\,\ref{basic_set_up_CKH}, where the metric for the dynamical black hole spacetime was written with barred quantities $\bar{g}_{ab}$.
-The conformal Killing equation given in equation \eqref{CKE2} is satisfied by the following conformal Killing vectors
+However, we used a different convention previously in \S\,\ref{basic_set_up_CKH}, where the metric for the dynamical BH spacetime was written with barred quantities $\bar{g}_{ab}$.
+The CKE given in equation \eqref{CKE2} is satisfied by the following CKVs

 for the dynamical Vaidya metric written in \eqref{schv}, subjected to the linear mass function

 The CKV components were chosen such that in the static limit ($\mu=0$), $\xi$ reduces to a Killing vector field of Schwarzschild spacetime with unit norm at asymptotic infinity.
 Accordingly, using equation (\ref{ckh_condition}), the CKH was found to be located at